watthem/watthem.github.io/Matthew_Hendricks-CV.md

 - Led a small remote team responsible for pre-sales, onboarding, billing, and support for Speedtest Custom and Speedtest Host infrastructure clients on topics of HTML5, CSS, JavaScript, PHP, SQL, Linux, HTTP, SSL/TLS.
 - Developed and optimized customer success process strategies used in Salesforce, JIRA, and Zendesk.
-- Built custom support enhancements for a support team using Zendesk, Salesforce, and custom Ookla API with Javascript, Vue, HTML, CSS.
+- Built custom support enhancements for a support team using Zendesk, Salesforce, and custom Ookla API with Javascript, Vue, HTML, CSS and checked in project updates using Git pull requests.
 - Achieved $3mil in annual sales by managing 1200 accounts licensed for a JavaScript product designed for global ISPs, data centers, equipment manufacturers, and market vendors interested in client/server network performance testing.

 ### Product Manager II / Technical Support Supervisor